Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 Both types have the same basic features, so the same look can be achieved with either type by matching the color (`_Step`) and gradation (`_Feather`) values.
 Choosing which workflow to use is a matter of personal taste, but generally `DoubleShadeWithFeather` is more suited to cel styles that need sharp, well defined colors, while `ShadingGradeMap` may be better for illustrated styles where the colors are more blurred together.

-You can switch between the two workflow modes at any time from the "Workflow Mode" menu near the top of the Material Inspector.
+You can switch between the two workflow modes at any time from the **Workflow Mode** menu near the top of the Material Inspector.

 ## How to activate the each Special Feature Mode